top of page

 The harbor in the small town Patreksfjörður

 After visiting Látrabjarg, you should take the same road all the way back to the bottom of the fjord Patreksfjörður.
-You can then continue on Road Nr.
-62 to a small village with the same name as the fjord Patreksfjörður.
+You can then continue on Road number 62 to a small village with the same name as the fjord Patreksfjörður.
 We recommend that you find accommodation or stay at the campsite at Patreksfjörður village or the nearby village of Tálknafjörður.
-Both villages and the short distance between the two along Road Nr.
-63 Bíldudalsvegur are great places to stay overnight.
+Both villages and the short distance between the two along Road number 63 Bíldudalsvegur are great places to stay overnight.

 The third day: Patreksfjörður-Ísafjörður